 Schedule of books 2017 Schedule of books

 The Library hosts a quarterly Genealogy session.
 Programs take place on the first Wednesday of the month (March/June/September/December) at 1:30 p.m.
 Program is open to anyone interested in genealogy, family history or local history.
 Anyone with an interest in Genealogy can be a part of the library’s genealogy email list.
 Receive information of genealogy related topics.
 Sign up at the library or send an email to email@example.com expressing your interest in genealogy.
-Our next program is on Wednesday, June 7, 2017.
+Our program will be on December 6th at 1;30 pm and will feature guest speaker, Meredith Meier from the Manitowoc Public Library.
+She will talk about the resources available to genealogists.
+Make plans to join us!

 Internet and Computer Exploration Classes Devices Classes